With all the noise about superfoods and fad diets (have you met a breatharian yet?) it’s easy to forget about the fundamentals of healthy eating.

 Recent studies that focus on the interaction of fiber and our microbiome have discovered what may be the key to understanding just how important fiber is to our overall health.

 Remember those microbiota-accessible carbohydrates (MACs) found in fiber?
 Without MACs, our gut bacteria are unable to generate short-chain fatty acids (SCFAs) like acetate and butyrate.
-SCFAs are gut miracle workers, stimulating blood flow and increasing mucus production throughout our digestive systems, and have even been shown to prevent and treat diseases such as ulcerative colitis, diabetes, and cancer (20, 21).
-And it’s those SCFAs that are first to vanish when our bodies are starved of dietary fiber.
+SCFAs are gut miracle workers, stimulating blood flow and increasing mucus production throughout our digestive systems, and have been suggested as a means to prevent and treat diseases such as ulcerative colitis, diabetes, and cancer.18,19 And it’s those SCFAs that are first to vanish when our bodies are starved of dietary fiber.

 As we learn more about our miraculous microbiomes, one thing becomes clear: we want to treat them well, which means feeding them what they want to eat.
-And while dietary fiber isn’t as buzzy (or as marketable) as kombucha, it’s what our microbiome is clamoring for, and what it evolved to crave.
-Starving our microbiomes of fiber means they need to find other sources of food: namely, the mucus linings of our digestive organs, leading to a whole host of inflammatory issues.
+And while dietary fiber isn’t as buzzy (or as marketable) as kombucha, fiber is the thing for which our microbiome clamors, and crave.

 You’ve Convinced Me!
 Now, Where Do I Find More Fiber?